 Other configuration pages

 RoundBPM page forces measured BPM to an integer value.
-Set this to “on” if your MIDI Clock source is so unstable that it causes MIDI Clock tracker to jump to a nearest tenth of a beat value.
+Set this to “on” if your MIDI Clock source is so unstable that it causes MIDI Clock tracker to jump to the nearest tenth of a beat value.

 Threshold page specifies a numeric factor that defines when MidiClk decides that the input MIDI clock is stable.
 Set this to a minimal value that still allows the input clock icon (triangle arrow to the left of the BPM value) to be a black triangle most of the time.